car blog

 It was perfect matching and perfectly contrasting.

-President Eisenhower wore hats and he was chauffeured around town in a big and bulbous black 1950 Lincoln Cosmopolitan limo.
+President Eisenhower wore hats and was chauffeured around town in a big 'ol bulbous black 1950 Lincoln Cosmopolitan limo.
 It made sense.
-Ike was a white-haired, bald, kindly old guy with glasses.
-We all had grandfathers like that.
-They wore hats and had 10 year-old cars.
-And they were married to grandmotherly-looking women - like Mamie.
+Ike was a white-haired, balding, kindly-looking old guy with glasses.
+My friends had grandfathers like that.
+They wore hats and had dowdy, 10 year-old cars.
+And they were married to grandmotherly-looking women, like Mamie Eisenhower.
+They played golf and were nostalgic about the olden times - America's Past.

 Then Jack Kennedy came along - what a contrast!
 No glasses, no hat, a head full of rich brown hair, a hot-looking, multilingual, cosmopolitan babe of a wife.
 So, it made perfect sense that they'd match this President up with a new kind of car - not some big old chrome-laden whale but a modern car with clean lines - a sophisticated car to fit the kind of guy Jack was.